dev-pengu/CSC450-group-project/README.md

 If you wish to not use the embedded tomcat server, a deployable jar file is produced during the build that can be ran from anywhere.

 To test if the app is running, visit http://localhost:8080/ and you should be redirected to http://localhost:8080/login.
 If you don't already have a user created locally, you can create one and login to acces the app

-To visit the production instance of the application, you can visit https://happyhome-organization.herokuapp.com.